lih/BHR/curly/doc/getting-started.md

 function just like the one we need.

-To use it, you'll need to inform Curly of the existence of the repository, by importing its public key :
+To use it, you'll need to inform Curly of the existence of the repository, by importing its public key (this only needs to be done once) :

     curly -e 'key import curly-std curly-std.coiffier.net'

-After that, the package can be found by Curly under the name "Main".
+After that, the package can be found by Curly under the name "hello".
 All we have to do is mount it and use the `main`{.curly}
 function that it exports, like so :

-    curly -M Main=package:Main -e 'run Main.main'
+    curly package:hello %'run hello.main'
     # to create an executable
-    curly -M Main=package:Main -t main=Main.main
+    curly package:hello -t hello.main

-Curly would also recognize `package:<name>` instead of the heavier `-M
+In the above commands, `package:hello` is a shorthand for `--mount hello=package:hello`, and `%<cmd>` is another form for `--execute
-<name>=package:<name>` for the mount point.
+<cmd>`.

 Going Further
 =============